IMAP-Science-Operations-Center/imap_processing/style_guide/README.md

 ### Making hotfixes

-As shown in the diagram above, sometimes hotfixes need to be directly to the `main` branch.
+As shown in the diagram above, sometimes hotfixes need to be made directly to the `main` branch.
 The workflow for this scenario is as follows:

 1. Assuming steps (1) through (3) in the previous section are already completed, create a new branch named `hotfix-<description>` off of the `main` branch,